Ivan Kőszegi: Rebellions against Ladislaus IV

 Joachim Gutkeled died while battling against the Babonići in April 1277.
 A month later, the general assembly declared Ladislaus IV to be of age, who was also authorized to restore internal peace with all possible means.
 These events ended the five-year chaotic conditions in the realm.
 The Kőszegis and the Babonići divided the Gutkeled's province between each other on the border of Transdanubia and Slavonia.
 Sometimes in the second half of the 1270s, Nicholas and Ivan handed over the family's landholdings in Varaždin County to their much younger brother Henry.
 In the course of the division of lands between the two elder brothers in 1279, Ivan was granted Kőszeg, Borostyánkő and Sárvár, while Szentvid and Léka (present-day Lockenhaus, Austria) went to Nicholas' property.
 Since then, Ivan Kőszegi began to pursue an independent policy from Nicholas, which contributed to the establishment of an oligarchic province by the end of the 13th century.
 Simultaneously Ladislaus IV defeated his allies, the Geregyes, Ivan attempted to play off the late Stephen V's first cousin, Andrew the Venetian, against Ladislaus.
 Upon his invitation, the duke came to Hungary for the first time in 1278.
 Andrew demanded Slavonia for himself, adopting the title of "Duke of Slavonia, Dalmatia and Croatia" and marched as far as Lake Balaton with Kőszegi's troops.
 Duke Andrew also made Ivan as treasurer of his ducal court.
 In addition, Ivan Kőszegi was styled as ispán of Zala County too from 1278 to 1279.
-Andrew achieved nothing, however, and went back to Venice in autumn, because the Hungarian royal troops played a decisive role in Rudolf's victory over Ottokar II in the Battle on the Marchfeld on 26 August, which strengthened Ladislaus' domestic political positions.
+Meanwhile, Ottokar contacted with Ivan Kőszegi through Paltram vor dem Freithof, a burgher of Vienna, and persuaded him to storm into Austria and Styria, which were the realms of Rudolf by that time.
+Duke Andrew achieved nothing, however, and went back to Venice in autumn, because the Hungarian royal troops played a decisive role in Rudolf's victory over Ottokar II in the Battle on the Marchfeld on 26 August, which strengthened Ladislaus' domestic political positions and resulted Ottokar's death.
+Ivan Kőszegi intended to participate in the battle on the side of Ottokar, but his troops only got as far as Wiener Neustadt.
+Following the battle, the Kőszegis experienced a significant loss of prestige, while their rival Matthew Csák was entrusted to restore public order, who dealt a serious blow to the allies of the Kőszegis in Transdanubia in this capacity.
+At the turn of 1278 and 1279, Ivan Kőszegi tried to reconcile with Rudolf, offering his services, but the German king rejected it citing his contract with Ladislaus IV.
+Rudolf informed the Hungarian king on Ivan's attempt and requested Ladislaus to persuade the rebellious baron to compensate for the damage caused in previous years for his realms and himself offered assistance in redressing common grievances.
+The chronicle of Matthias of Neuenburg preserved that Ivan was invited to Vienna in the midst of this endeavor, where, instead of negotiations, he was humiliated by submersion under ice ordered by Rudolf.
 Thereafter the Kőszegi brothers pledged allegiance to Ladislaus IV in early 1279, with the mediation of the arriving papal legate, Philip, Bishop of Fermo.